dg4101/covid19/TRANSLATION.md

 If you have something new texts which needs translation, please add the strings to `../assets/locales/ja.json` and make a pull request to `development`branch.
 You can use same string for key and value.

 We are using [nuxt-i18n](https://github.com/nuxt-community/nuxt-i18n) as a translation system.
 Please refer [their document](https://nuxtjs.org/examples/i18n/) to know how to use the library.

-When you need to get translated text immediately, please ask to push the latest changes from Transifex in the #covid19 channel in Code for Japan Slack (see [our respos](https://github.com/tokyo-metropolitan-gov/covid19/blob/development/docs/en/CONTRIBUTING.md#how-to-participate-in-communications)).

 After the text was translated, an organizer will apply new resources on the `development` branch.